phoenix-4u/My-daily-learning/readme.md

 ## Pooling
 - It is not always necessary to apply only a linear operator to the Kernel patches.
 Pooling is one technique that can be used.
 - Pooling is the technique to apply any arbitrary function to patches apart from Linear transformations
-- For max and average pooling, we will have stride and kernel size, but output channels and grouping, as they were specific to linear transformation
+- For max and average pooling, we will have stride and kernel size, but output channels and grouping, as they were specific to linear transformations
 - Max pooling is taking the channel-wise max over the input patches
 - <img width="1143" height="529" alt="Screenshot 2026-06-29 at 2 37 05 PM" src="https://github.com/user-attachments/assets/ab0b01e1-dfaa-4f42-8ada-b13b60d43a43" />
 - Average pooling works just like MaxPooling, but instead of max, it takes channel-wise average